 Parnassus Award for Significant Editorial Achievement

 In 2004, we began with the Parnassus Award for Significant Editorial Achievement.
 This competition solicits a single issue, published within the previous 3 years, that constitutes an unusually high realization of the belletristic journal's mission in combination with application of the highest standards of "learned" editorial practice--understood to encompass editing for selection of high-quality content, compelling arrangement of contents, style, visual appeal and readability, etc. Submissions should include 4 copies of the following: 1) the issue to be considered; 2) the journal's statement of mission or purpose; and 3) a statement of not more than one page that describes the ways in which this submission marks a "peak" or "exceptional" achievement for the journal submitting, and that also provides circulation figures.
 Entries may be special issues but need not be.
 The award recognizes significant realization of editorial mission.
-(The subsequent round for the Parnassus Award for Significant Editorial Achievement is 2013.)
+(Now soliciting nominations for the Parnassus Award for Significant Editorial Achievement.)